On $q$-Painlev\'e VI and the geometry of Segre surfaces: Set up and main results

 Here $\dot{\rho}_{24}:=(-t_0)^{-2\theta_\infty}\rho_{24}$, equations \eqref{eq:elliptic_equation0} and \eqref{eq:elliptic_equationinf} become

 and equation \eqref{eq:nonlinear_connection} reduces to the following algebraic relation among them,

 where

-These formulae are in exact agreement with the solution by Jimbo \cite{jimbo1982}, with the minus sign correction by Boalch \cite{boalchklein}, to the nonlinear connection problem between $t=0$ and $t=\infty$ on the domain $\arg(-t)<\pi$ for the general solution of $\Psix$.
-Namely, according to Jimbo's formulae in \cite{jimbo1982}, with the sign correction, modified appropriately for the domain $\arg(-t)<\pi$ by application of an element of the braid group \cites{dubmazzocco,lisovyyalgebraic}, imply that the triple of trace coordinates $\{X_{0t},X_{t1},X_{01}\}$,
+These formulae are in exact agreement with the solution by Jimbo \cite{jimbo1982}\footnote{We note the following typo in \cite{jimbo1982}: the last `$\mp$' at the bottom of page 1141 should have been a `$\pm$', as pointed out in \cite{guzzettitabulation}, see also \cite{boalchklein}.}, to the nonlinear connection problem between $t=0$ and $t=\infty$ on the domain $\arg(-t)<\pi$ for the general solution of $\Psix$.
+Namely, according to Jimbo's formulae in \cite{jimbo1982}, modified appropriately for the domain $\arg(-t)<\pi$ by application of an element of the braid group \cites{dubmazzocco,lisovyyalgebraic}, the triple of trace coordinates $\{X_{0t},X_{t1},X_{01}\}$,

 and $X_{t1}$ defined via the twist parameter $s_{0t}$ by

 satisfy the cubic equation

 where